 Germination occurs almost all year round, especially in autumn.
 Seeds are light brown and almost smooth.

 Viability of Seeds

 C. bursa-pastoris is a shallow germinator partly with two generations per year.

 Shepard's purse has few demands on soil but prefers friable soil.

 Additional Crop Information

-Almost all crops, mainly row crops, oil seed rape and cereals (summer and winter cereal).
+Almost all crops, mainly row crops, oil seed rape and cereals (spring and winter cereals).

-C. bursa-pastoris is commonly found in all crops.
-It only leads to low yield reduction and does not interfere with combine harvesting, however large infestations can significantly decrease crop yield and quality.
+C. bursa-pastoris is commonly found in practically all crops.
+Normally it only leads to low yield reduction and does not interfere with combine harvesting, however large infestations can significantly decrease crop yield and quality.

-Shepard's puse is also a host for nematodes.
+Shepard's purse can also serve as a host for nematodes.

 Choose directly from Category